802.11ax Compressed Beamforming Packet Error Rate Simulation

 Transmit beamforming focuses energy towards a receiver to improve the SNR of a link.
 In this scheme, the transmitter is called a beamformer and the receiver is called a beamformee.
 A steering matrix is used by the beamformer to direct the energy to the beamformee.
 The steering matrix is calculated using channel state information obtained through channel measurements.
 These measurements are obtained by sounding the channel between beamformer and beamformee.
 To sound the channel, the beamformer sends a null data packet (NDP) to the beamformee.
 The beamformee measures the channel information during sounding to calculate a feedback matrix.
 This matrix is compressed in the form of quantized angles (phi and psi) and fed back to the beamformer.
 The beamformer can then calculate the feedback matrix from the quantized angles to create a steering matrix and beamform transmissions to the beamformee.
 The process of forming steering matrix is shown in 802.11ac Transmit Beamforming.

-In this example, a 4x2 MIMO configuration is considered between a transmitter and receiver, with two space-time streams used for each data packet transmission.
-An end-to-end simulation is used to determine the packet error rate (PER) for an 802.11ax [ 1 ] single user (SU) format link with compressed beamforming feedback quantization for different quantization levels and a selection of SNR points.
-A plot is generated showing the PER vs SNR curve for each quantization resolution.
-This example does not consider grouping of sub-carriers (see Section 22.214.171.124 in [ 1 ]).
+This example measures the packet error rate (PER) for an 802.11ax [ 1 ] single-user (SU) link comprising a 4x2 MIMO configuration between a transmitter and receiver with two space-time streams.
+The link utilizes compressed beamforming feedback quantization for different quantization levels and a selection of SNR points.
+This example does not consider grouping of subcarriers (see Section 220.127.116.11 in [ 1 ]).

-An HE-SU packet is a full-band transmission to a single user.
-The transmit parameters for the HE-SU format are configured using a
+An HE SU packet is a full-band transmission to a single user.
+Configure transmit parameters for the HE SU format using a

 Null Data Packet (NDP) Configuration

-The NDP transmission is configured to have data length of zero.
-Since the NDP is used to obtain the channel state information, the number of space-time streams is equal to number of transmit antennas.
-This results in a direct mapping of each space-time stream to a transmit antenna.
+Configure the NDP transmission to have data length of zero.
+Since the NDP is used to obtain the channel state information, set the number of space-time streams equal to the number of transmit antennas and directly map each space-time stream to a transmit antenna.

 cfgNDP = cfgHEBase; cfgNDP.APEPLength = 0; % NDP has no data cfgNDP.NumSpaceTimeStreams = NumTxAnts; % For feedback matrix calculation cfgNDP.SpatialMapping = 'Direct'; % Each TxAnt carries a STS

-In this example, a TGax NLOS indoor channel model is used with delay profile Model-B. The Model-B profile is considered NLOS when the distance between transmitter and receiver is greater than or equal to 5 meters.
-This is described further in
+This example uses a TGax NLOS indoor channel model with delay profile Model-B. The Model-B profile is considered NLOS when the distance between transmitter and receiver is greater than or equal to five meters.
+For more information, see

 % Create and configure the TGax channel chanBW = cfgHEBase.ChannelBandwidth; tgaxChannel = wlanTGaxChannel; tgaxChannel.DelayProfile = 'Model-B'; tgaxChannel.NumTransmitAntennas = NumTxAnts; tgaxChannel.NumReceiveAntennas = NumRxAnts; tgaxChannel.TransmitReceiveDistance = 5; % Distance in meters for NLOS tgaxChannel.ChannelBandwidth = chanBW; tgaxChannel.LargeScaleFadingEffect = 'None'; tgaxChannel.NormalizeChannelOutputs = false; fs = wlanSampleRate(cfgHEBase); tgaxChannel.SampleRate = fs;

 This example compares the performance of beamforming with two different resolutions of compression quantization, and without compression.
-For each quantization resolution, an end to end simulation with various SNR values is run to determine the packet error rate.
-802.11ax Draft 4.1 specifies only two sets of quantization resolution for single user beamforming (Table 9-31a in [ 1 ]).
-The value of
+For each quantization resolution, perform an end-to-end simulation with various SNR values to determine the PER.
+802.11ax specifies only two sets of quantization resolution for single user beamforming (Table 9-29a in [ 1 ]).
+Set the value of

-codeBookSize determines the number of bits used to quantize the beamforming feedback angles (phi and psi) in this simulation.
-When
+codeBookSize to slect the number of bits used to quantize the beamforming feedback angles (phi and psi) in this simulation.
+To disable compression set

 codeBookSize Compression Configuration -------------------------------------------------------- 0 NumBitsphi = 4; NumBitspsi = 2 1 NumBitsphi = 6; NumBitspsi = 4 Inf No compression --------------------------------------------------------